codifice/blog/content/posts/2020-02-17-setting-up-a-rpi-cluster/index.md

 64 bytes from <new-hostname> (<ip>): icmp_seq=3 ttl=64 time=8.72 ms
 ```

-> If your configuring the cache configure `apt-cacher-ng` install it now with `sudo apt install apt-cacher-ng`
+> If your configuring the cache configure `apt-cacher-ng` install it now with `sudo apt install apt-cacher-ng`.
+>
+> When prompted select `No` to allowing HTTPS Tunnels.
+>
+> You can see a report of how much bandwidth you've saved by visiting `http://<cache-ip>:3142/acng-report.html`

 ## Configure APT Cache